Ultrafast optically induced tunneling in narrow metallic gaps from the time dependent density functional perspective: Comparison with available experimental data

 \subsection{Gold bowtie antenna}

-The respective contributions of one-photon and multiphoton assisted tunneling in the gap of the gold bowtie antenna was studied by Yang Luo and collaborators \cite{Luo2024}.
-In their experiment the electron transport across the gap is induced by laser pulses with a duration of $\tau=7$~fs, resonant with the plasmon of the nanoantenna at $\omega=1.6$~eV.
-Since the radii of the nanoantenna tips forming the gap and estimated as 5~nm match the radii of the metallic nanowires used in our calculations, a comparison of the experimental data with TDDFT calculations becomes particularly relevant.
+The contributions of one-photon and multiphoton assisted tunneling in the gap of a gold bowtie antenna were investigated by Yang Luo and collaborators \cite{Luo2024}.
+In their experiment, electron transport across the gap was induced by 7~fs laser pulses, resonant with the nanoantenna plasmon at $\omega=1.6$~eV.
+The radii of the nanoantenna tips forming the gap were estimated to be 5~nm.
+Since this matches the radii of the metallic nanowires used in our calculations, a comparison of the experimental data with TDDFT calculations becomes particularly relevant.

-In Figure~\ref{fig:Garg_PowerCurveBias} we show the net electron transfer $\mathcal{N}$ across the gap of the nanowire dimer calculated with TDDFT as a function of the optical field strength in the gap, $E_{\rm{g}}$, for different values of the applied bias $U$.
-Following the discussion of experimental results in Ref.~\onlinecite{Luo2024}, we consider a gap of 1~nm.
-For the metal work function we use $\Phi_{\rm{M}}=5.3$~eV representative for gold.
+In Figure~\ref{fig:Garg_PowerCurveBias} we show the net electron transfer $\mathcal{N}$ across the gap of a nanowire dimer calculated with TDDFT as a function of the optical field strength in the gap, $E_{\rm{g}}$, for different values of the applied bias $U$.
+Following the discussion of experimental results in Ref.~\onlinecite{Luo2024}, we consider a gap of 1~nm and a metal work function $\Phi_{\rm{M}}=5.3$~eV representative for gold.
 The incident optical pulse is described by Eq.~\eqref{eq:Gaussianfield} with $\omega=1.6$~eV and $\tau=4.2$~fs (corresponding to an intensity FWHM of 7~fs).
-In contrast to the single-cycle optical pulse addressed in the previous section, the several-cycle pulse used here leads to negligible dependence of $\mathcal{N}$ on CEP.
-This is illustrated in Figure~\ref{fig:Garg_PowerCurveBias} with calculations performed for an applied dc bias $U=3$~V using optical pulses with CEP$=\pi$ (red dots) and CEP$=0$ (black dots).
+In contrast to the single-cycle optical pulse addressed in the previous section, the several-cycle pulse used here results in a negligible dependence of $\mathcal{N}$ on CEP.
+This is illustrated in Figure~\ref{fig:Garg_PowerCurveBias} were calculations performed for an applied dc bias $U=3$~V are shown for CEP$=\pi$ (red dots) and CEP$=0$ (black dots).